 2.)
 You may imagine that you’ll save your pets in an emergency, but you won’t.

 I threw on some clothes, made sure the new knit cap I got for Christmas was on straight, and then drove the three blocks down to MG’s building… without my glasses on.
 I never ever do that.
 Without my glasses, the world permanently looks like that special effect sitcoms use when they’re about to go into a dream sequence.
-But I figured there were going to be more than enough emergency vehicles down on MG’s street, so if I hit any pedestrians I could just scoop them up and bring them down with me.
+But I figured there were going to be more than enough emergency vehicles down on MG’s street, so if I hit any pedestrians I could just scoop them up and bring them down with me, I figured they would also have lots of medicine stocked in the Berlingo Van Racking systems.
 While weaving and swerving down those three hazy blocks, I was certain of one thing and one thing only: when I finally saw MG out on the street, he’d be holding his cat carrier, and inside, safe and sound, would be Thsibe, MG’s super-brilliant, super-loving cat – the joy of his life, the best animal companion he has ever had, and the only other living creature besides me who is allowed to sniff his hair.

 When I got there, I was shocked to find that MG had one thing in his hands and one thing only: his laptop computer.
 I hugged him, and once I was sure he was ok, I asked, “Where’s Thisbe?”
 MG pointed to his building, “up there, probably under the bed.”
 “Oh,” I said, “I thought for sure you’d have gotten her and brought her down.”
 MG calmly tapped the lid of his laptop and replied, “No. I’ve got plenty of pictures of her in here.”